Planting and moving

 If there is snow in your area, then you may need to brush this off the branches of conifers.
 Heavy snowfall can splay branches and spoil the shape of the tree.

 Place fallen leaves on the compost heap or into separate pens for rotting down into leafmould.
 Shredding them first with a shredder or mower will help them break down quicker.
+Check first for any wildlife that may be sheltering in the leaves.

 Phytophthora root rots can cause dieback on mature trees and shrubs.
-Wet winter weather and poorly-drained soils are likely to encourage this problem on susceptible woody plants.
+Wet winter weather and poorly drained soils are likely to encourage this problem on susceptible woody plants.

 Fungi